Rule 1: AA/NA Attendance and Sponsorship

 All prescription medication MUST be identified and turned into the front desk upon admission.
 There are NO EXCEPTIONS.

 All medications are subject to management approval.
-Prohibited medications include, but are not limited to, any type of narcotic medication, tranquilizers, benzodiazepines, opiates, amphetamines, and opioid replacement therapy (suboxone/buprenorphine, methadone).
+Prohibited medications include, but are not limited to, any type of narcotic medication, tranquilizers, benzodiazepines, opiates, amphetamines, and methadone.
+Additionally, supervision of Suboxone (buprenorphine) through Medication Assisted Treatment (MAT) is allowed through approved providers.

 Residents are REQUIRED to take ALL medications AS PRESCRIBED or AS INDICATED on the label.
 The Welcome House is NOT responsible for the resident(s) medical or pharmaceutical care.